-The Italian present tense is equal to the English present simple tense, although it can sometimes cover the present progressive tense as well.
+The Italian present tense is the same as the English present simple tense, although it can include the present progressive tense as well.

-However, before we can talk about how to conjugate Italian verbs in the present tense, we have to zoom out a bit and talk about the 3 verb classes there are in this language.
+However, before we can talk about how to conjugate Italian verbs in the present tense, we need to zoom out a bit and talk about the 3 verb classes that exist in this language.

 -ARE, -ERE and -IRE verb classes

-Knowing how to divide Italian verbs into classes is very important because conjugations for any verb will depend on its class.
-Luckily, it’s very easy to tell what class any verb belongs to.
+Knowing how to divide Italian verbs into classes is very important because the conjugations for each verb will depend on its class.
+Fortunately, it’s very easy to tell which class a verb belongs to.

 |1st class (-are)||amare||lavorare||suonare|

 These are known as infinitive verbs (to work, to write, to sleep…) and this is the form you will find in dictionaries.